-Main and GSS secondary academic supervisors must be faculty members, industry-government-academy collaboration advisers, or international advisers affiliated with the program.

-Details of faculty members, industry-government-academy collaboration advisers and international advisers are determined by the Leading Graduate School for Sustainable Development and Survivable Societies, Center for Educational Program Promotion in Graduate School, Kyoto University.
+Main and GSS secondary academic supervisors must be faculty members affiliated with the program.
+Details of faculty members are determined by the Leading Graduate School for Sustainable Development and Survivable Societies, Center for Educational Program Promotion in Graduate School, Kyoto University.